solo-io/gloo/docs/content/guides/gloo_federation/multicluster_rbac.md

 gloo-fed-console   35m
 ```

-The `gloo-fed` MutliClusterRole defines a role with permissions to take any actions across all Gloo instances in all clusters.
+The `gloo-fed` MutliClusterRole defines a role with permissions to take any actions across all Gloo Edge instances in all clusters.
 The relevant portion of the spec is shown below:

 ```yaml
 spec: